vectordotdev/vector/docs/usage/configuration/specification.md

   #
   # * optional
   # * default: "30"
+  # * type: int
   idle_timeout_secs = "30"

+  #
+  # requests
+  #

+  # The encoding format used to serialize the events before outputting.
+  #
+  # * required
+  # * type: string
+  # * enum: "ndjson" or "text"
+  encoding = ["ndjson", "Each event is encoded into JSON and the payload is new line delimited."] encoding = ["text", "Each event is encoded into text via the `message` key and the payload is new line delimited."]

 # Batches `log` events to a generic HTTP endpoint.
 [sinks.http]